raybishun/selfstudy/dev/ide/vs2019/nuget_packages/lib/NuGetDemoLib/README.md

 - Or any string that describes the non GA release

 # Build the NuGet Package
-1. Update the above '.nuspec' file
+1. Update the above '.nuspec' file as shown below
 ```
 <?xml version="1.0"?>
 <package >